preface202309/preface20230928/Readme.md

 ## Dataset naming conventions

 The dataset collected during normal execution is named as follow:
 * `normal_1_14.csv`: this is the dataset that comprises the data collected over two weeks of normal, fault-free, execution and is used to train and validate the Deep Autoencoder.
+The data was generated executing the **Alemira** system for two weeks deployed on Google Kubernetes Engine (GKE). **Alemira** takes advantage of Kubernetes autoscaling mechanisms.
+In our specific case, the system had a scalable configuration of 18 to 54 pods.
+The data was collected at a constant rate of a minute interval.

 The datasets collected during the execution with injected failures.
 The naming for these datasets follows the following convention: {failure-type}-{target service}-{unique identifier}.
 The failure type can be one of the following:
 * `linear-cpu-stress-userapi-051516.csv`